Example: FFTScope

-A FrontPanel Alloy GUI enables users to generate and view signals with multiple frequency vectors using the SZG-DAC-AD9116 and the SZG-ADC-LTC226x on an XEM8320-AU25P.
+A FrontPanel Platform GUI enables users to generate and view signals with multiple frequency vectors using the SZG-DAC-AD9116 and the SZG-ADC-LTC226x on an XEM8320-AU25P.
 The FrontPanel Subsystem Vivado IP Core stimulates our HLS Fast Fourier Transform (FFT) cores to combine and convert these vectors into a time domain digital output signal and vice versa.
-A signal generator only version using an XFP GUI + Lua scripting is also provided.

 This sample paired with an Opal Kelly FPGA Development or Integration module provides a great starting template for those interested in DSP applications.
 The sample can be enhanced by additional DSP processing through additional user defined AMD-Xilinx’s HLS cores, or through AMD-Xilinx’s Filter, Modulation, Trig Functions, etc. DSP IP Cores.